blackboard/BBDN-REST-DEMO_Python/README.md

 ### Included Files
-restdemo.py - this is the main script auth.py - this script contains the code for authenticating the application and managing tokens datasouce.py - this script contains examples for each of the REST endpoints for managing Data Sources in Learn term.py - this script contains examples for each of the REST endpoints for managing Terms in Learn course.py - this script contains examples for each of the REST endpoints for managing Courses in Learn user.py - this script contains examples for each of the REST endpoints for managing Users in Learn membership.py - this script contains examples for each of the REST endpoints for managing Memberships in Learn Courses
+restdemo.py - this is the main script<br/>
+auth.py - this script contains the code for authenticating the application and managing tokens<br/>
+datasouce.py - this script contains examples for each of the REST endpoints for managing Data Sources in Learn<br/>
+term.py - this script contains examples for each of the REST endpoints for managing Terms in Learn<br/>
+course.py - this script contains examples for each of the REST endpoints for managing Courses in Learn<br/>
+user.py - this script contains examples for each of the REST endpoints for managing Users in Learn<br/>
+membership.py - this script contains examples for each of the REST endpoints for managing Memberships in Learn Courses